code-drill/til/posts/2025-06-22/using-top-in-mongodb-aggregation/index.md

 MongoDB aggregation stage limits
 Each stage can use up to 100 MB of RAM.
 You will get an error from the database if you exceed this limit.
 ```
-So if you are having a problem and you need the first (or last) element from a sorted collection, you can use the top operator.
+So if you are having this problem and you need the first (or last) element from a sorted collection, you can use the top operator.

 So instead of sorting:
 ```